MeAmarP/multiagent_protocols_framework_survey/README.md

 - It is compatible with a wide range of agent frameworks and deployment models, from lightweight stateless utilities to long-running, stateful services.
 - ACP also supports agent discovery through runtime APIs, offline packaging, and manifest-based metadata

+#### Architecture
+- Modular, HTTP-based system designed to facilitate interaction between clients and agents.
+- **Primary components:**
+  - **ACP Client:** Initiates communication by submitting requests in ACP-compliant format.
+Supports message composition using ordered message parts, session-based interactions for multi-turn workflows, and both synchronous and streaming execution modes.
+Error responses follow a unified structure, and standard HTTP authentication methods such as Bearer tokens, Basic Auth, and JWTs are supported
+  - **ACP Server:** Acts as a middleware component, translating external HTTP requests into internal agent executions.The server is stateless by default, making it compatible with load balancers and orchestration platforms such as Kubernetes.Secure communication is achieved via TLS, and observability is supported through OpenTelemetry-based tracing and metrics.
+  - **ACP Agents:** The execution component defined using a decorator-based configuration.
+Agents process structured requests consisting of ordered message parts and generate responses that conform to ACP’s message format.They support both stateless and session-aware operation, including features such as await/resume for interactive use cases.

 ### 3. A2A
 - Enable secure, structured, and interoperable collaboration between AI agents across platforms, vendors, and environments.
 - A2A is designed to support peer-to-peer agent interactions using capability-based representations known as Agent Cards, which describe what an agent can do and how it can be securely invoked.